Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 ```

 #### Create TextAnalyticsClient with API Key Credential
-Once you have the value for the API key, create a `TextAnalyticsApiKeyCredential`.
+Once you have the value for the API key, create an `AzureKeyCredential`.
 This will allow you to
-update the API key by using the `UpdateCredential` method without creating a new client.
+update the API key without creating a new client.

-With the value of the endpoint and a `TextAnalyticsApiKeyCredential`, you can create the [TextAnalyticsClient][textanalytics_client_class]:
+With the value of the endpoint and an `AzureKeyCredential`, you can create the [TextAnalyticsClient][textanalytics_client_class]:

 ```C# Snippet:CreateTextAnalyticsClient
 string endpoint = "<endpoint>";